Shubhanjali01/Shubhanjali01/README.md

 ### 🧠 Currently Working On

 - 🐍 Title-  Traffic Forecasting using Spatio‑Temporal data
-- ☁️ Image Caption Generation
+- ☁️ Neural Approaches for Image Caption Generation
-- ☁️ Movie Recommender System
+- ☁️ Smart Movie Recommender System using Content-Based and Collaborative Filtering

 - 📊 Interview Preparation with DSA and Core CS
+- Javascript
 ---

 ### 📫 Connect with Me